Samsung Galaxy Note 7: Battery explosions and recalls

-Battery defects caused many Note 7 units to overheat and combust or explode.
+Battery defects caused many Note 7 units to overheat, combust, or explode.
 On 10 October 2016, Samsung permanently discontinued the Galaxy Note 7 due to these repeated incidents.

 In the original run of devices, the battery produced by Samsung SDI contained a design flaw that made electrodes on the top-right of the battery susceptible to bending.
-This weakened separation between positive and negative tabs of the battery, resulting in thermal runaway and short circuits.
+This weakened the separation between the positive and negative tabs of the battery, resulting in thermal runaway and short circuits.

 Following an official recall on 12 September 2016, the Galaxy Note 7 was re-versioned using batteries from China-based Contemporary Amperex Technology (CATL or ATL), which also supplies batteries to the iPhone smartphones.
 On 23 January 2017, Samsung stated that these batteries had suffered from a manufacturing defect in the welding process, which pushed electrodes up and caused damage to the separation between the positive and negative tabs.
 Some batteries were also missing insulation tape entirely.
-Samsung reported that these oversights resulted from the vendor's push to ramp up production of batteries for the replacement phones in order to meet demand.
+Samsung reported that these oversights resulted from the vendor's push to ramp up battery production for replacement phones to meet demand.

 Due to the battery defects, the device was considered a hazmat product, and was prohibited from being taken on board at many airlines and bus stations.

-Eventually, Samsung released two updates for the Note 7, one that activated a 60% charge limit and then a 0% charge limit that made the phone unusable even though the charge limit can be removed by erasing the phone and downgrading it to Version 6.0.1, the stock release.
+Eventually, Samsung released two updates for the Note 7, one that activated a 60% charge limit and then a 0% charge limit that made the phone unusable.
+The 60% charge limit can be removed by flashing the green battery update firmware, which shares the same binary version 2.